MatthijsvdWielen/firely-docs-simplifier/features/simplifierGithub.rst

 The only available Oauth scope to be able to read a private GitHub repository is repo, which indeed also grants us write rights: Scopes for OAuth Apps - GitHub Docs.
 This is a current limitation.

   - One way to limit the scope of access:
       - Create a GitHub user account that only has rights on the GitHub repos and branches that you want Simplifier to be able to access.
-While we currently only need read access on your repository's files, given the need to be able to create webhooks this likely still is of the access level admin​.
+While we currently only need read access on your repository's files, given the need to be able to create webhooks this likely still is of the access level admin.
       - Use this user to set up the GitHub connection between Simplifier and GitHub.
 In this way the impact of the GitHub apps access is limited to the necessary repository.

-Another way to synchronize Simplifier and GitHub, eliminating the need to give our GitHub app access, would be to create a GitHub actions pipeline that uses the ``fhir project push``​ command to send the contents from a FHIR project to Simplifier.net project.
-(Or even ``fhir project sync``​ + a commit for also synching the files down from Simplifier to GitHub).
+Another way to synchronize Simplifier and GitHub, eliminating the need to give our GitHub app access, would be to create a GitHub actions pipeline that uses the ``fhir project push`` command to send the contents from a FHIR project to Simplifier.net project.
+(Or even ``fhir project sync`` + a commit for also synching the files down from Simplifier to GitHub).
 Please see our :doc:`Firely Terminal documentation<firely_terminal_docs:Github-Upsync>` on how to set up GitHub UpSync.